Specifications

 - Outline Stroke

-While the elevation works well on both smooth gray and white surfaces, you may fill the Accordion expanded item’s background with an appropriate Trimble fill.
-Fits good for white surfaces.
-Add outline stroke, if necessary.
+While the elevation works well on both smooth gray and white surfaces, you may fill the background of an expanded item with an appropriate Trimble color.
+You may also add an outline, if necessary.

 - Accordions allow a single section to expand at one time, while automatically collapsing the section that loses focus (default behavior), or they allow for all sections to expand at the same time.